-Why have things come to this stage?
+Why did things come to stage?

 Over a period of time, something somewhere changed.
 Reputed download sites started getting a lot of traffic.
 Search Engines rank these sites well, so many visit them to download software.
 People trusted them.
 Then came a day when such sites decided to encash that trust – and betrayed their users!
 It was all about money!